Tree-Ring Society

 ARTICLE VI: OFFICERS

-1. The officers of the Society shall consist of a President, Vice-President, Treasurer, Secretary, Editor, Student Representative, and Diversion, Equity & Inclusion Officer.
+1. The officers of the Society shall consist of a President, Vice-President, Treasurer, Secretary, Diversity, Equity and Inclusion (DEI), Communications, Student, and Editor.
 All officers shall serve for a term of three years commencing January 1 of the calendar year.
 All officers are eligible for re-election.

 3. Vice-President.
-The Vice-President will be the point of contact and coordinator of the topical sections.
+The Vice-President will support the President in their duties, lead special projects, and promote membership to the Society.
 In the absence of the President, the Vice-President shall perform the President's duties as outlined above.

 a.
 Working with the President and the Editor, the Treasurer will develop the Society’s annual budget and present it to the Council for approval; administer the finances of the Society, ensuring that the financial records are maintained as appropriate for non-profit organizations and according to budgetary regulations approved by the Executive Council; and be responsible for Society funds, spending them as authorized by the Executive Council.

 b.
-The Treasurer shall ensure that the membership list is maintained; dues collected, and provide for the care and sale of surplus copies of publications.
+The Treasurer shall ensure that the membership list is maintained, and dues collected.

 c.
-The Treasurer shall provide a financial report to the Council at least quarterly and provide an annual report of the Society’s financial condition, so it may be posted annually on the Society website.
+The Treasurer shall provide a financial report to the Council at least quarterly and make an annual financial report available.

-6. Student Representative.
-The Student Representative shall be required to be current student in attendance of a higher learning institution and will work to represent the student member population, encourage membership of students to the Tree-Ring Society as well as work to develop ideas and plans to promote the education and learning of Dendrochronology within the student population.
+8. Student Representative.
+The Student Representative is a current student in attendance at a higher learning institution, who will work to represent the Society student members, encourage membership of students to the Society as well as work to develop ideas and plans to promote the education and learning of dendrochronology within the student population.

 ARTICLE VII: OTHER COUNCIL MEMBERS

-3.The Council member for Conferences and Awards will represent the program committee of the next conference (International or Ameridendro) and will coordinate with the Council concerning the conference.
-This individual will be appointed by that program committee and approved by the Council, not elected by the Society.
-They are responsible for the Society awards nomination and determination process (both lifetime achievement and student awards).
+1. A Member-at-Large Council member for Conferences will represent the program committee of the next conference (e.g., WorldDendro or Ameridendro) and will coordinate with the Council concerning the conference.
+This individual will be appointed by the conference’s program committee and approved by the Council.

 ARTICLE VIII: ELECTIONS

-1. No later than September 1 of election years, the President shall disseminate, by email and via the International Tree-Ring Data Bank Internet forum, a call for nominations for positions on the Society Executive Council (including Officers and three At-Large members).
+1. No later than September 1 of election years, the President shall disseminate, by email and via the International Tree-Ring Data Bank Internet forum, a call for nominations for positions on the Society Executive Council.
 Only paid-up members of the Society may make nominations or be nominated.
 The period of nominations will be closed on September 30.

 2. All nominees must provide to the President a statement of their qualifications and intentions should they be elected to the Executive Council.
 Because most Executive Council business is conducted via Internet e-mail, all nominees must have Internet access.
-The list of nominees and their statements will comprise the ballots, which shall be mailed to the Society membership no later than October 31 of odd-numbered years.
+The ballots will comprise a list of nominees and their statements, which shall be emailed to the Society membership no later than October 31 of election years.
 The period for accepting ballots mailed by members shall end on November 30.

-3. Officers and At-Large members of the Executive Council shall be elected from among those nominated by a majority vote of the members who cast ballots, with the exception of the Member for Conferences and Awards (ARTICLE VII).
+3. Officers of the Executive Council shall be elected from among those nominated by a majority vote of Society members who cast ballots.

 ARTICLE IX: FINANCES

-2. Annual dues shall be payable not later than March 31st if members are to continue to access the Society's publications or to vote.
-Anyone accepted for membership to the Society upon payment of dues anytime between January 1 and December 31 shall receive all of the Society's publications for the same year.
-Likewise, subscriptions to the Society's journal shall be for the calendar year.
+2. Annual dues shall be payable no later than January 31 if members are to continue to access the Society's publications or to vote.
+Anyone accepted for membership to the Society upon payment of dues anytime between January 1 and December 31 shall receive access to the Society's journal for the calendar year.

-3. The income from annual dues, subscriptions and from investments and other sources shall constitute the Working Fund, available for operating, publication, and other current expenses consistent with the purposes of the Society as the Executive Council may direct.
+3. The income from annual dues, subscriptions and from investments and other sources shall constitute the Working Fund, available for operating, publication, and other current expenses consistent with the purposes of the Society as directed through a three-quarters majority vote of the Executive Council.

 4. No financial obligations in excess of funds available in the Treasury shall be assumed by the Executive Council or by any officer on behalf of the Society except when approved by a majority vote of the membership of the Society.